 The Isle of Gigha was put on the market in 2001 and the community were encouraged to purchase and own the island.
 Gigha was handed over to the Isle of Gigha Heritage Trust (IGHT) on the 15th March 2002, a day that is marked on the island every year as “Gigha Day”.

-Gigha Trading Ltd - The trading arm of the Trust that manages 5 self-catering holiday cottages, Gigha moorings, pontoon and airstrip.
+- Gigha Trading Ltd - The trading arm of the Trust that manages Gigha moorings, pontoon, and airstrip.

-Gigha Renewable Energy Ltd - Operates the three "Dancing Ladies" turbines.
+- Gigha Renewable Energy Ltd - Operates the three "Dancing Ladies" V27 turbines.

-IGHT currently has 4 full-time paid employees and 2 part-time paid employees.
-This small staff team support the 4 company Board of Directors, and many volunteers undertake a wide variety of jobs and projects for the island.
-Not only do our visitors support Gigha when they use the hotel, shop, moorings, accommodation and other facilities but it is not unknown for visitors to come to Gigha in a voluntary capacity to help in Achamore Gardens or with other projects!
+IGHT currently has 7 full-time paid employees and 4 part-time paid employees.
+This small staff team support the 4 company Board of Directors and help manage the daily business of the Trust.
+We also have many volunteers that undertake a wide variety of jobs and support projects for the island.

 For development enquiries: email@example.com